Get

 2. Plan Ahead

 To thoroughly enjoy a stroll with your dog, plan your walk in advance.
-Try not to walk him during peak dog walking hours if he’s shy or aggressive.
+Try not to walk them during peak dog walking hours if they’re shy, easily distracted or reactive.
 These are typically in the early morning and in the evening around 5:30 or 6 pm.
-If your dog is aggressive, invest in a basket muzzle to keep both your pet and others safe.
+If your dog is reactive or dislikes other dogs, it’s important to face the issue head on by speaking to a professional canine behaviorist.

 For friendly and social dogs, walk your dog around the block or in the park.
-Ideally, you should be walking your dog two to four times per day, depending upon his exercise and bathroom needs.
+Ideally, you should be walking your dog two to four times per day, depending on their age, breed, exercise and bathroom needs.

 Plan for the weather accordingly.
-If your dog is prone to heatstroke, avoid long walks on hot days.
-Always keep a fold-up dog dish and a bottle of water on you during long walks.
+If your dog is prone to heatstroke, with the risk being significantly higher in brachycephalic breeds, avoid walks on hot days.
+Always keep a fold-up dog dish and a bottle of water on you during walks and ensure there is plenty of shade.

 Keep the times and number of your walks consistent.
 Dogs are creatures of habit and will appreciate the routine.